nannana11/wechat_test_push_version2/README.md

 - create workflow in the github

 ## A&Q
-- A:how to change the time the workflow work？
+- A: how to change the time the workflow work？
 - Q：open the "daily push.yml",the time which you can change is at the head of that file.

 ## Attention